 Owning a car in Amsterdam is not cheap.
 You will have to pay road tax, either quarterly or annually (it’s your choice), and petrol is expensive.
 Parking is costly too, though you can buy a parking permit (parkeervergunning) for your municipality.

-When buying a car in the Netherlands, you’ll need to have a valid residence permit and a driving licence.
-On the Amsterdam ring road to the south-east of the city, you’ll find dealerships from the usual suspects, such as BMW, Peugeot and Volkswagen, where you’ll be able to buy new and second-hand cars.
+When buying a car in the Netherlands, you’ll need to have a valid residence permit and a driving license.
+On the Amsterdam ring road to the south-east of the city, you’ll find dealerships from the usual suspects, such as BMW, Peugeot, and Volkswagen, where you’ll be able to buy new and second-hand cars.

 If you’d like to test drive a car you should call in advance to talk to the dealer personally before you visit.
 It’s best to call at least a week in advance.